MCP Code Mode vs Subagent Pattern for Observability

 | Query flexibility | Full Python — asyncio.gather, conditionals, transforms | Full bash — pipes, jq, conditionals |

-- Context isolation is total — the main model never sees any query results, only the subagent's summary.
-Code mode still returns filtered results to the main context.
+- Total context isolation — main model never sees query results, only subagent's summary

-- Better summarization — the subagent can reason about what matters before reporting back.
-Code mode just returns data, the main model still has to interpret it.
+- Better summarization — subagent reasons about what matters before reporting back

-- Orchestration pattern is proven — discovery → investigation → synthesis flow with parallel Task calls is well-established.
+- Proven orchestration — discovery -> investigation -> synthesis flow with parallel Task calls

-- Works in Claude Desktop — no subagent/Task tool available there.
-Code mode is the only way to do multi-query composition in a single tool call.
+- Works in Claude Desktop — no subagent/Task tool available there

-- Lower latency for simple queries — no subagent spawn overhead, direct API call.
+- Lower latency for simple queries — no subagent spawn overhead

-- Tighter integration — typed Python clients with proper auth, connection pooling, OpenTelemetry tracing.
-The CLI tool is a separate process each invocation.
+- Tighter integration — typed Python clients with auth, connection pooling, OTel tracing

-- Visual rendering — Claude Desktop can render charts/dashboards from the returned data.
+- Visual rendering — Claude Desktop can render charts from returned data

-- Multi-query in one call — can asyncio.gather multiple queries and return combined results.
+- Multi-query in one call — asyncio.gather multiple queries

 When to use which

-- Claude Code / agentic workflows → subagent pattern.
-Context isolation is strictly superior, Haiku is cheaper for the query-execute-summarize loop.
+- Claude Code / agentic workflows -> subagent pattern (context isolation is strictly superior, Haiku is cheaper)

-- Claude Desktop → code mode MCP.
-No subagents available, and it enables visual chart/dashboard rendering.
+- Claude Desktop -> code mode MCP (no subagents available, enables visual rendering)

 References